 People sell all sorts of items on the beaches and streets of Brazil, from lollies and prawns to household items like toothbrushes and shoes.
 Even jugglers run between cars in traffic jams and juggle balls to make a coin.
 If you're impressed, help them out.

-Unlike tipping culture in the USA and Canada, tipping is not a thing in Brazil.
+Unlike tipping culture in the USA and Canada, tipping at bars and restaurants is not a thing in Brazil (though a 10% service charge is often added to the bill).
 But, visitors often do pay a little more than locals would for items sold on the streets.
 There's an unofficial "tax" that applies to travelers everywhere around the world, and I guess that's just a fee that comes with the privilege of traveling.

-Cheese is such a popular menu item in Brazil that they get a little lazy writing it down, and because X sounds like the word cheese (but not really) it's written as X instead of queijo.
-One of the most popular foods in Brazil happens to be the X-TUDO, which is a cheese burger with the lot.
+Cheese is such a popular menu item in Brazil that they get a little lazy writing it down, and because X sounds kind of like the word cheese it's written as X instead of queijo.
+One of the most popular foods in Brazil happens to be the X-TUDO, which is a cheeseburger with the works.